 Installing a dedicated graphics card in a PCIe slot with only four lanes will render it inoperable or reduce its functionality.

 For instance, your grapMotherboardill will only work with the motherboard above if installed in the first x16 slot.

 7. BIOS Settings

-If all of the steps above fail to make a difference, the problem is most probably being caused by the BIOS.
+If all of the steps above fail to make a difference, the problem is most probably caused by the BIOS.

 To enter the BIOS, follow these steps: